Fall in all its beauty is upon us. With shorter days, crisp fall mornings, and beautiful rich colors I do feel the need to indulge in some self-care.

 Yup, there’s that word again.
 Mindfulness is everywhere and it’s because we all need a bit more of it.

-For me mindfulness means being in the moment, actually being aware of things happening and enjoying it.
-No judgement, no right or wrong, no guilt.
+For me mindfulness means being in the moment, actually being aware of things happening, and enjoying it.
+No judgment, no right or wrong, no guilt.

 There are many ways to practice mindfulness, but here’s my personal favorite: